tsackton/taelgarverse/docs/people/chardonians/amus.md

-Amus is a young, brash man, a swift rider who serves the Great Library as a messenger.
+Amus is a young, brash man, a swift rider who serves with pride as a messenger for the Great Library.
 In DR 1747, Amus was kidnapped by kobolds on the road to Voltara, and [eventually ransomed](<../../campaigns/great-library-campaign/session-notes/great-library-session-notes-arc-1.md#session-16>) by the [Silver Tempests](<../pcs/silver-tempests/silver-tempests.md>).
+Though shaken by his captivity, he was able to warn the Silver Tempests that the kobolds still held the map he had been carrying.